Run surveys. Get insights. Unlock growth.

 Take a product tour

-NPS is Preply’s company-wide North Star metric, and as an organization, they live and breathe customer centricity.
+NPS is Preply’s company-wide North Star metric., As an organization, they live and breathe customer centricity.

 We have a set of company values, and customer obsession is one of the key values, and it's not like only on paper.
 We try to embed it in all the processes that we have.
 We try to cultivate customer obsession and force all the decisions so they would be not only data-driven but also customer-driven.
 We try to ensure that all our solutions are based on customer problems.